 Google's Nexus Player listing on Amazon UK claims that the set-top box will be released to British customers on Thursday, March 26th.
 Further, the price will be £79.99, assuming Amazon is at least correct on that aspect.
 Why the uncertainty?
 Well, Amazon listings are not always the most reliable indicators of release dates.
 Still, this is a good sign for those in the UK that have been planning to buy a Nexus Player.

 For its part, Google has not given any indication that Nexus Players are about to drop in Britain.
+The country availability page shows only US, Canada, and Japan as of the time of writing.
 Read More

 It looks like Amazon Germany

 also has the device up for pre-order for the slightly lower price of EUR 588.90 ($766.34).
 There is no release date indicated, but the earlier press release

 suggests it will be available from May 29th, 2012.

 Samsung's next flagship smartphone finally launched last week and we spent many paragraphs proffering our opinions on it.
 Most of us cannot wait to get our grubby hands on it, but it looks like UK customers will be getting it pretty soon, as the Galaxy SIII has gone up for pre-order on Amazon UK.